Moments from election media coverage grabbing attention online

 Editor

-Broadcasters have begun their extensive coverage of the General Election results, with stand-out moments already circulating widely on social media.
+Live coverage of the General Election has generated stand-out moments circulating widely on social media.

-BBC One, ITV, Sky News, Channel 4 and GB News all have a team of established journalists leading the live coverage of the election throughout the night.
+BBC One, ITV, Sky News, Channel 4 and GB News each have a team of established broadcasters leading the live coverage of the election throughout the night.

 Here, the PA news agency looks at a number of moments which are gaining popularity online: